Lobola Man: Production

-Filming took place in various locations in South Africa, primarily in Johannesburg and Soweto, capturing both the vibrant urban settings and traditional rural landscapes to reflect the clash of cultures in modern South Africa.
-Principal photography began in 2023, in South Africa.
+Filming took place entirely in South Africa, primarily in Johannesburg and Soweto.
+Principal photography took place throughout 2023.

 Release

 Lobola Man was released on Netflix on July 12, 2024.

 Reception

-Upon its release, Lobola Man received positive mixed, and negative reviews from critics.
-Seyi Lasisi of Afrocritik described it as one of those films that are obsessively watched and swiftly forgotten, he gave the film 1.5/5 stars.
-The film was praised for its impressive streaming records making Netflix’s Global Top 10 list from July 8 to 14 2024.
+Upon its release, Lobola Man received mixed reviews from critics.
+Seyi Lasisi of Afrocritik described the film as "one of those films that are obsessively watched and swiftly forgotten" and gave it a rating of 1.8/5 rating.